mpfdavis/outputcache/README.md

 ```

 ## Usage

-- Can be used as a route or global middleware - see examples below.
-- Should be placed as early as possible in the response lifecycle to maximise performance.

 The following example places Outputcache before "api.middleware" - this ensures all cached responses return as soon as possible and avoid any subsequent data gathering or processing.